An-dz/ScriptJaeger/README.md

 ScriptJäger was created to be lightweigth, fast, powerful & easy-to-use.
 Anything is only loaded when really required.

-ScriptJäger is tested only under the [Vivaldi browser](https://vivaldi.com/) and very sporadically on bare Chromium, though it should work on any browser built on Chromium.
+ScriptJäger is tested only under the [Vivaldi browser](https://vivaldi.com/), sometimes on Firefox and very sporadically on bare Chromium, though it should work on any browser built on Chromium, and very likely to work on any Gecko-based browser.
 No matter which browser you are using remember to include this info when reporting a bug.

 Check the [wiki](https://github.com/An-dz/ScriptJaeger/wiki) for info on how to use it.